I think music is the highest levered creative form.

 - Far more mysterious than the first two.
 If there is no audio stimulus the creator must be more precise with the other decisions made.

 - Consuming words requires more action and energy our part.
-Given there is almost no barrier for entry into this space — no expense or fancy equipment — it’s abundant so discernment around what’s worth consuming is the most challenging with words and completing a book takes a massively longer period of time than any of the other creative forms.
+Given there is almost no barrier for entry into this space — no expense or fancy equipment — it’s abundant so discernment around what’s worth consuming is the most challenging with words and completing a book takes a much longer period of time than any of the other creative forms.
 The length of time and increased energy expenditure around the consumption of words means we end up with a, possibly, deeper relationship with the work and gives the author a chance to have a deeper impact on an audience.